 Foster a culture for space exploration by making space missions accessible to undergraduate and graduate students.

-Launch the first student-designed satellite in Manitoba.
+Launch the first student-designed satellite and rocket in Manitoba.

 - Introduce alternative satellite technologies and economical access to space.